Skip to content

 ]

-2. Imports Python files with @workflow and @data_provider decorators
+1. Developer creates a Python file with @workflow or @data_provider decorators

 When you edit files in the UI editor, changes are pushed to workers via RabbitMQ, keeping all instances in sync.
 This enables you to organize your code by feature, customer, or whatever you find most useful.